josefsbreakfast/Polaris-Protocol/🌕_5_Long_Strategies/✏️_WAAAA/🖋️_guard_the_letters.md

 ---

-> “I mention the removal of the Real Presence into what is in fact the ‘real absence’ - as we see in so many post-Reformation churches.”
->
-> *This correspondence is quoted as private historical correspondence rather than as part of the writer’s published authorial corpus.
-Any subsisting rights remain with the relevant estate or rightsholder.
-Its inclusion here should not be understood as treating private or unpublished correspondence as ownerless material or as an extension of the writer’s published works.*

----

 ## 🪦 It Feels Like Grave Robbing

 There are circumstances in which ordinary human moral language identifies something that technical language struggles to hold.